johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 * Application of two terms is a term; M, N ∈ T ⇒ (M N) ∈ T; and
 * A lambda abstraction is a term; x ∈ X Λ M ∈ T ⇒ (λx.M) ∈ T.

 Nothing else is a term.
 Application is left-associative, so the term (s t u) is equivalent to ((s t) u).
+We typically omit outermost parentheses.

 Here is how one typically represents lambda terms in Haskell: